 Offering of Investments

 TradeStation provides its customers access to a nearly complete offering of trading products.
-Full access to stock and options trading, including comprehensive direct-market routing, numerous advanced order types, and more.
+Full access to stock, ETFs, futures, and options trading, including comprehensive direct-market routing, numerous advanced order types, and more.
+Cryptocurrency trading is offered through TradeStation Crypto, which is done through a separate account login.
+Also, TradeStation clients can access IPOs through ClickIPO, which TradeStation provides access to via conditional orders.

-Drawbacks: Besides a lack of international trading, the other downside to TradeStation's offering is that all mutual funds orders must be phoned in.
+Drawbacks: Besides a lack of international trading, the other downside to TradeStation's offering is that dividend reinvestment plans (DRIPs) are not offered and all orders for mutual funds must be phoned in.

-Cash management: Rare in the online brokerage industry, any account cash sitting idle will earn customers interest of 0.55% annually (varies depending on the Fed Funds Rate).
-In TradeStation's case, the one major catch is that a $500,000 minimum account balance is required for equities accounts, and $250,000 is required for futures accounts.
+Cash management: Rare in the online brokerage industry, any account cash sitting idle will earn customers interest annually (exact rate varies depending on the Fed Funds Rate).
+The one major catch in TradeStation's case is that a $500,000 minimum account balance is required for earning interest on your equities accounts, and $250,000 is required for futures accounts.

-The future is bright for TradeStation in terms of trader education; however, as of early 2020, the broker is in the middle of a multi-year transition.
+The future is bright for TradeStation in terms of trader education; however, as of late 2020, TradeStation is in the middle of a multi-year transition that has left its website with little to offer.

 Good stuff: In 2019, TradeStation launched YouCanTrade, an independent education-focused website run separately from TradeStation brokerage.
-While still in its early days, the educational platform looks very promising.
+Today YouCanTrade hosts four channels operated by different educators, where each channel contains its own set of courses, including written and video content.
 Traders can pay to gain access to full-featured courses, including webinars, live trading room access, real-time alerts, and more.
+In addition to hosting over ten webinars per month, YouCanTrade published over 430 videos on its YouTube channel, the majority of which were live streams.

 Bad stuff: Looking at TradeStation's website learning center on its own, there is little to no educational content offered.
 For starters, TradeStation needs to create free learning paths (ideally article and video mixed) to teach the basics.
-Next, opening up YouCanTrade to current TradeStation customers would be beneficial.
+Next, opening up even some of the premium YouCanTrade content to current TradeStation customers, for free, would be beneficial.
 Bottom line: TradeStation customers deserve to have an excellent, free learning center foundation leveraging YouCanTrade technology to compete with other broker offerings.

 Platform education: Traditional investor education aside, TradeStation provides thorough materials for new customers learning how to use the TradeStation desktop platform.
 Alongside numerous videos and help guides, advanced traders seeking personalized one on one training can pay $150 for one-hour private learning sessions.